w3c/wai-arrm/content/wcag-sc.md

 ---

-This page shows what roles have primary (P), secondary (S), or contributor (C) responsibilities for meeting Web Content Accessibility Guidelines ([WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/)) 2.1 success criteria.
+This page provides an approach for assigning which roles have primary (P), secondary (S), or contributor (C) responsibilities for meeting Web Content Accessibility Guidelines ([WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/)) 2.1 success criteria.
 A later iteration will include the success criteria added in WCAG 2.2.

 You can download the information from the table as a [CSV file](https://raw.githubusercontent.com/w3c/wai-arrm/refs/heads/master/_data/arrm-wcag-sc.csv).